Kitware/CMake/Help/manual/cmake-developer.7.rst

 do.

-The more modern approach is to behave as much like ``<package>Config.cmake`` files as possible, by providing imported targets.
-As well as matching how ``*Config.cmake`` files work, the libraries, include directories and compile definitions are all set just by using the target in a :command:`target_link_libraries` call.
+The more modern approach is to behave as much like :ref:`config file packages <Config File Packages>` files as possible, by providing :ref:`imported target <Imported targets>`.
+This has the advantage of propagating :ref:`Target Usage Requirements` to consumers.

 In either case (or even when providing both variables and imported targets), find modules should provide backwards compatibility with old